 Throughout Autumn Festival week, grades students participate in activities that represent courage, initiative, and steadfastness.
 From chopping vegetables and preparing soup, to harvesting apples, to baking bread and apple crisp, to planning and building an obstacle course—each class has their own unique and important role in the celebration.

 Grades 1-8 Pageant

-Our Autumn Festival culminates with the grades pageant in Fair Oaks Park on Friday, September 27.
+Our Autumn Festival culminates with the grades pageant in Fair Oaks Park.
 In our pageant, the various kingdoms of our world—the mineral (6th grade), plant (5th grade), and animal (4th grade) kingdoms, even the elemental kingdoms of fairies and gnomes (1st and 2nd grades), all try to defeat the dragon (8th grade, bestirred by the beat of the 7th grade drums).
 But ultimately, it is only we humans (as represented by the 3rd and 8th grades, parents, and other audience members) who transform the dragon, not through any outward measures, but through transforming ourselves.